Why millennials should consider a Career in Marketing

 This group is self-taught.

 If millennials need an answer to a question, they go find it online.
 People are learning guitar from YouTube.
-Online degrees are now mainstream.
+Online degrees such as a marketing masters are now mainstream.
 Millennials know how to get around.
 They can hit the ground running and when they need information, they know how to find it online or through social media.

 They care about their health.